A transcript becomes valuable only when it can be reviewed, trusted, and used to produce reliable Minutes of Meeting.

 At the end of this process, the transcript is:

-This creates a reviewable transcript—one that can be trusted as the foundation for generating accurate Minutes of Meeting.
+AI-Transcript creates a reviewable transcript—one that can be trusted as the foundation for generating accurate Minutes of Meeting.